UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 (can be implemented via onUpdate and keeping track of the deltas)
 CURSE: While this curse is alive, earn 10% less Bonus
 CURSE: Destroy all items (ROOK-6)
+CURSE: Subtract 10 points from items (ROOK-6)
-CURSE: On Level-Up: Make a random item STUCK
+CURSE: On Level-Up: Make random item STUCK
 CURSE: Remove Pulse trigger from the closest item
 CURSE: Steals $1 for every other curse on the plot
 CURSE: On Level-Up: Make a random slot cost $1 to activate